ZiyuCao421/CP5403LLM/report/CP5403_A2_Report_EN.md

 ### 3.1 Choice of data sources

 The knowledge base contains 40 JSON records describing influential LLM-related papers.
 Each record includes a title, authors, year, and abstract.
 The collection includes papers such as *Attention Is All You Need*, BERT, LoRA, QLoRA, RAG, Self-RAG, LLaMA, and DeepSeek-R1.
 The corpus is deliberately small.
-This makes it easy to inspect during a demonstration, but it also means that corpus coverage is a central limitation rather than an implementation detail. **Before final submission, add the original source URL or bibliographic reference for the public metadata/abstract of each curated paper record, or state clearly how the 40 records were collected and checked.**
+This makes it easy to inspect during a demonstration, but it also means that corpus coverage is a central limitation rather than an implementation detail.
+The curation scope and remaining provenance limitation are documented in `docs/DATA_PROVENANCE.md`: the final submission should include a title-to-authoritative-source mapping for all 40 records, rather than treating the JSON file itself as an original scholarly source.

 ### 3.2 Models and retrieval stack